-The guidance given by the President of the Family Division on compliance with child arrangement orders in this crisis states where parents, acting in agreement, exercise their parental responsibility to conclude that the arrangements set out in a child arrangement order should be temporarily varied they are free to do so.
+The guidance states parental responsibility for a child who is subject of a child arrangements order made by Family Court rests with child’s parents and not with the court.
+Where parents, acting in agreement, exercise their parental responsibility to conclude that the arrangements set out in a child arrangement order should be temporarily varied they are free to do so.
 It would be sensible for each parent to record such an agreement in a note, email or text message sent to each other.

 Where parents do not agree to vary the arrangements set out in a child arrangements order, but one parent is sufficiently concerned that complying with the child arrangements would be against current government advice, then that parent may exercise their parental responsibility and vary the arrangement to one that they consider to be safe.
 If, after the event, the actions of a parent acting on their own in this way are questioned by the other parent in the Family Court, the court is likely to look to see whether each parent acted reasonably and sensibly in the light of the official advice and the Stay at Home Rules in place at that time, together with any specific evidence relating to the child or family.

-Where, either as a result of parental agreement or as a result of one parent on their own varying the arrangements, a child does not get to spend time with the other parent as set down in the child arrangements, the courts will expect alternative arrangements to be made to establish and maintain regular contact between the child and the other parent within the Stay at Home Rules, for example remotely by FaceTime, WhatsApp Face-Time, Skype, Zoom or other video connection or, if that is not possible, by telephone.
+Where, either as a result of parental agreement or as a result of one parent on their own varying the arrangements, a child does not get to spend time with the other parent as set down in the child arrangements, the courts will expect alternative arrangements to be made to establish and maintain regular contact between the child and the other parent within the Stay at Home Rules, for example remotely by FaceTime, WhatsApp video calls, Skype, Zoom or other video connection or, if that is not possible, by telephone.
+Regular video calls can also manage a child’s anxiety and reassure children that their parents love them.
+If one parent is missing out on time with the children, consider agreeing additional holiday time later in the year.

 If you cannot agree changes to arrangements, consider an urgent webcam meeting with a mediator or as a last resort if an agreement cannot be reached, an application to the court can be made.
 The Court are dealing with hearings remotely.
 Specialist legal advice should be obtained before making any application.